JaspreetKaur0410/PythonFundamentaL/README.md

+# Python Fundamentals Repository

-This repository covers fundamnetals of Python
+This repository covers the fundamentals of Python programming, organized into key topics.

-python_basics_! -> multiline strings
-ClassFundamental -> Classes & Objects
+## Contents

+- **python_basics_!**: Explains the use and functionality of multiline strings in Python.
+- **ClassFundamental**: Provides an introduction to Classes and Objects in Python.

+Feel free to explore and learn!